surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 categories: elixir phoenix ui
 ---

 I've been working with [Elixir](https://elixir-lang.org/) for a couple years now, and in that time I've built a handful of web applications with it - all of them powered by [Phoenix](https://www.phoenixframework.org/).
-I've used a few different frontend frameworks in the past, and Phoenix (specifically [LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html)) has been my favorite so far.
-I've been able to build some really complex UIs with it, with a lot less code than I would have needed with a more common framework, and I find I'm able to reason about LiveViews a lot easier than I am able to reason about React + Redux.
+I've used React + Redux before Phoenix (specifically [LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html)), and I found Elixir and Phoenix very easy to pick up.
+I've been able to build complex web applications faster and with less code than I typically would need in React.

-But one of the Phoenix concepts I've had problems with is forms.
+That's not to say everything I've encountered in Phoenix is straightforward - one of the Phoenix concepts I've had problems with is forms.
 I thought forms were pretty simple - You've got fields you want the user to fill out, you want to validate that data before moving forward, and then you want to do something with that data or tell the user they did something wrong.
 But in practice, I've found that forms can cause some pain if you aren't familiar with them.
 I'd like to talk about that pain, and how I've been able to make forms a lot easier to work with in Phoenix.

+In this article I'll be talking about how to create forms in Phoenix, and how we can leverage [changesets](https://hexdocs.pm/ecto/Ecto.Changeset.html) to make our forms more powerful.
+I'll also talk about how we can use changesets to power our forms in a way that's performant and keeps our frontends uncoupled with our database schemas.
+In the next article, we'll go over how we can extract this behavior into a macro we can use across all of our forms.

 ## What's Phoenix?

 Let's take a second to introduce Phoenix if you aren't familiar.
 Phoenix is a powerful web framework written in Elixir, a functional programming language built on the Erlang VM.
 Elixir has a great concurrency model it inherits from Erlang - the concept is that each process is a lightweight 'unit of execution' managed by the Erlang VM.
 Processes are incredibly easy to spin up and tear down, so much so that a common way of handling failure in Elixir is to just let a process die and have it's supervisor (a process that monitors other processes) spin it back up.
 Phoenix takes advantage of this with [LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) where each user gets their own websocket connection to a LiveView process in the server.
-And since your users are connected with a websocket, you can push 'live' updates to the client in real time.
-This is a really powerful model for building web applications, and I'm a really big fan of it.
+And since your users are connected with a websocket, you can push 'live' updates down the socket to the client in real time, and only patch the parts of the DOM that are affected.
 Now back to forms.

 ## Phoenix Forms

-Phoenix provides a `Phoenix.Component.form/1` that can be used to render forms.
-It's a pretty simple component - you pass in a `Phoenix.HTML.Form` struct, and it will render the form for you.
-Getting the form struct is also trivial - Phoenix gives us a `to_form/1` that can convert a map or an Ecto changeset into a form struct.
+Phoenix provides a `Phoenix.Component.form/1` component that can be used to render forms - you pass in a `Phoenix.HTML.Form` struct, and it will render the form for you.
+Phoenix also gives us a way to get that form struct - it gives us a `to_form/1` method that can convert a map or an Ecto changeset into a form struct.
 Effectively, forms are split into two types - map-backed forms and changeset-backed forms.
 What's the difference?
 Ecto changesets are a bit more complicated than maps so let's start with map-backed forms.

+> **What does `/1` mean?**
+>
+> Elixir uses the `/1` notation to denote the "arity" or number of arguments a function takes.
+So `foo/1` would take one argument, and `foo/2` would take two arguments.
+This is because Elixir lets us define multiple functions with the same name in the same module, so it's nice to know what version of a function we're referencing.
+{: .block-tip }

-### Map-Backed Forms
+### Map-Backed Forms - Avoid These

+> **Warning: Don't Use Map-Backed Forms**
+>
+> If you're skimming this article for how to properly do forms in Phoenix, don't use map-backed forms.
+I'm going to talk about them to show their flaws and why you shouldn't use them.
+If you're looking for the right way to do forms in Phoenix, skip to [Performant Changeset-Backed Forms](https://surrsurus.github.io/elixir/phoenix/ui/2024/03/13/phoenix-typed-forms-pt-1.html#performant-changeset-backed-forms).
+{: .block-danger }

 Say we have a schema for an order in our database.
 A super basic version of this schema would look like this: